MrChebik/Java8-Training/Chapter 6 - Concurrency Enhancements/README.md

 ## Task 3
 Generate 1,000 threads, each of which increments a counter 100,000 times.
 Compare the performance of using `AtomicLong` versus `LongAdder`.

+## Task 4
+Use a `LongAccumulator` to compute the maximum or minimum of the accumulated elements.